kodowicz/search-app/README.md

-# City Search App built with React.js :european_post_office:
+# City Search App

----

 ## Introduction
-This is my first huge React application.
-City Search App is used to find basic information about USA cities.
+This is my first huge React application. **City Search App** is used to find basic information about USA cities.
 To see the results check out [Github Pages link](https://kodowicz.github.io/search-app).

 ## Installation